 WHAT IS A CREDENTIAL?

-A credential can be an educational diploma or degree, occupational state license, certification from industry or professional association, certificate or examination.
-The term credentials is often used in the labor-market and used as evidence of individuals gaining the appropriate skills, knowledge, and experiences needed to be successful for employment.
+A credential can be an educational diploma or degree, occupational state license, a certification from industry or a professional association, and certificates and examinations.
+Credentials are used in the labor-market as evidence of individuals having the appropriate skills, knowledge, and experiences needed to be successful in employment.

 ||Business, trade associations, industry